-Recently BUG had a great presentation by Jonathan Linowes of Parkerhill XR Studio with video here on the new multi-platform XR framework that is now in Unity 2019.3.
+Recently BUG had a great presentation by Jonathan Linowes of Parkerhill XR Studio on the new multi-platform XR framework that is now in Unity 2019.3.
 This is a replacement for the existing legacy XR integrations that were built into the engine in recent years.

 If you have been doing any VR development since the DK1 you have likely been through the ups and downs of Unity VR integrations which have been quite the ride.
 There have been custom plugins for individual platforms to in engine integrations and then the constant battle between Unity versions/fixes and all the prefabs, tools, etc. going on top of the integration for each platform.
 It has been a bit of a nightmare over the years and very frustrating trying to maintain a project while being forced to upgrade Unity constantly to fix VR bugs.